Purii/react-native-approach-deviceorientation/README.md

 [The Dimensons Api](https://facebook.github.io/react-native/docs/dimensions.html#content) allows you to get the current dimensions of your app.
 Through this api it is possible to get the dimensions of `window`.
 Important is, that the result will always be the same, no matter in which orientation the device is.
 It delivery just the dimension of the application’s window.

 ## Detect device orientation change
 To recognize an orientation change, we use both, `onLayout` and `Dimensions`.
 Because the dimensions of `window` are always the same, we are able to compare its values with those of the root View, which we get through `onLayout`.
 The rest is simple math.
-If the width of the View is wider than the width of `window` the app is in landscape mode.
+If the width of the View is wider than the width of `window`, the app is in landscape mode.

 ```javascript
 handleLayoutChange(event: Event) {